From our embark at the center of Amsterdam

 While an old-school hotel or barge tour allows cyclists to ride through a quarter of Holland (a country twice as large as Massachusetts), a ship that travels up to 100 miles while you sleep allows participants of Santana’s unprecedented Tulip Time Cycling Cruise to experience a superior selection of rides and sights in Holland, Belgium, and a prime corner of Germany.

-On most days our chartered ship will move through the night to find a perfect place to start a morning ride.
+On most days of our Holland & Belgium Cycling Cruise, our chartered ship will move through the night to find a perfect place to start a morning ride.
 After we are off, it will move ahead 30-40 miles to where it docks and waits to serve a late lunch.
 The day’s shortest route parallels the river or canal.
 Longer options loop inland.
 Our late afternoon tie-ups are always at the center of a town that merits your pre-dinner exploration.
 Once everyone is seated for dinner in the panoramic dining room, the ship unties and moves to our next day’s ride.

 The Mozart & Strauss Deck staterooms have French Balconies.
 You’ll both be able to lean out to share beautiful views up and down the river.
 All double-staterooms are 161 square feet, plenty of room for a king-width bed.
 Suites are about 50% larger (237 square feet) and provide room to entertain your friends.
 The Haydn Deck Staterooms have a tall and wide fixed window.
 Featuring the same floor-plan and amenities as upper deck staterooms, with the curtains closed you can’t tell which deck you’re on.